Braves vs. Orioles Player Props Betting Odds

 Mullins Stats

-- Mullins has recorded 29 hits with five doubles, two triples, four home runs and 20 walks.
-He has driven in 28 runs with 11 stolen bases.
+- Mullins has five doubles, two triples, four home runs, 20 walks and 28 RBI (30 total hits).
+He has swiped 11 bases.

 Mullins Recent Games